My Podcasting Setup

 Listeners who want to create their own podcasts sometimes ask about my setup.

-The photos below show the current state of things at Chez Shrink:
+The photo below shows the former state of things at Chez Shrink:

 photo of Apple iMac

-My equipment has evolved over the five years during which I’ve been podcasting.
+My equipment has evolved over the nine years during which I’ve been podcasting.
 It can be done for a lot less than I’ve spent.
-The computer I use is a 27″ Apple iMac.

 Most podcasters are probably using a mixer to balance the inputs (e.g. mic and phone).
 I used to do that but I had all sorts of problems getting the setup just right, as my early podcasts will reveal.
 Once I got rid of the mixer and used the current setup, my sound has been all that I could hope for.

 Most of my interviews are conducted over the phone, using Skype.
-I digitally capture and record both sides of the conversation using Rogue Amoeba’s Audio Hijack Pro.
+I digitally capture and record both sides of the conversation using Rogue Amoeba’s Piezzo (recording software for the Mac that’s only $10 and let’s me get my voice and my Skype guest on separate audio tracks for editing!).

-I save the file in AIFF format and then open it in BIAS Peak Pro 6, a wonderful, high-end audio editor that, among other things, allows me to fix places where my guest and I are talking at the same time, by substituting silence for one or the other of us.
+I save the file in AIFF format and then open it in BIAS Peak Pro 7, a wonderful but no longer availaable, high-end audio editor that, among other things, allows me to fix places where my guest and I are talking at the same time, by substituting silence for one or the other of us.

 screen capture of Peak Pro 6

-I also use BIAS Sound Soap Pro which can be integrated into Peak Pro 6 as a separate plug-in to eliminate any background noise.
-Sound Soap Pro makes noise elimination simple and automatic.
-All I have to do is select a few seconds worth of noise where nobody is speaking and Sound Soap Pro will memorize that background noise with a single button click and then take it out of the rest of the track.
+I also use Sound Soap 3 which can be integrated into Peak Pro 7 (as well as Garageband, which I also use) as a separate plug-in to eliminate any background noise.
+Sound Soap 3 makes noise elimination simple and automatic.
+All I have to do is select a few seconds worth of noise where nobody is speaking and Sound Soap 3 will memorize that background noise with a single button click and then take it out of the rest of the track.
 It’s also available as a standalone program.

 I save the file as a .aiff out of Peak Pro 6 and then drag that file to The Levelator to ensure that the gain levels are more or less equal.
 From there, I bring the file into Garageband where I edit and add the other show components, e.g. music, jingles, etc. That file is then saved as an MP3 and uploaded to the server where my podcast is hosted.